According to the story handed down through the family, Gasparo was born in Venice of the noble and ancient Grimani family.

 Francis James Grimani *** (1782 - 1867)

 Some time in the 1860s they moved to south-east London.
-Though retired he is reputed to have travelled daily on horseback to Somerset House in London.
+Though retired, Francis is reputed to have travelled daily on horseback to Somerset House in London.
 At daughter, Julia's, wedding in 1872 he is 'deceased of Somerset House'.

 Francis died 27 September 1867 at 2 Haddington Terrace, Greenwich, aged 85.
 Elizabeth died at 26 Florence Road, New Cross, 18 April 1876, aged 59.